 The prosperous and symbiotic world depicted in the Jetsons, which we are vehemently in favour of, is one where automation and technological advancement has enabled robots and humans to live in harmony and erase poverty from our collective dictionaries.
 They could embrace automation and turn it to their advantage.
 For our future to resemble that of the Jetsons will require social, educational, anthropological and social transformation that brings together the concerted efforts of the rich, the poor, the middle and the political class.

 Article has been updated for accuracy.

 About The Author

-Balasubramanyam Pattah is a second year student of Masters in Development Studies at the Graduate Institute of International and Development Studies, Geneva.
+Balasubramanyam Pattath is a Research Associate at the Indian School of Business.
+He holds a Masters in Development Studies at the Graduate Institute of International and Development Studies, Geneva.
 Originally from Kerala, India, Balu has a Bachelor in Economics from the University of Delhi.
 His interests and past work concern migration, demography, labour and, employment.
 He has served as the co-chief editor of the Hans Raj college Economics journal in 2014-15.
 During his undergraduate studies, Balu was an active quizzer and respected quizmaster.